-5. PROPOSED DECISION

-The GCRA intends to allow the maximum unit tariffs charged by GEL to be increased by 6.8%, the increase to remain in effect for 3 years from 1 July 2019.
-This is in order to allow GEL to recover uncontrollable cost increases of £9.8m related to electricity generation and importation during its financial years 2017/18 and 2018/19.
+5. PROPOSED DECISION The GCRA intends to allow the maximum unit tariffs charged by GEL to be increased by 4.8%, the increase to remain in effect for 3 years and the precise date will depend on the length of time of the statutory process.
+The exact date of commencement will depend on the length of time to conclude the statutory phase of the process.
+This is in order to allow GEL to recover uncontrollable cost increases of £7.6m related to electricity generation and importation during its financial year 2019/20.
 For the avoidance of doubt, this applies to tariffs charged by GEL and not any tariffs paid by GEL to other parties.
 The GCRA now invites comments on its Proposed Decision.

-6. NEXT STEPS

-CICRA has recently introduced a revised process for consultations.
-The Information Notice, CICRA 18/29 "Regulatory Consultation Process" published in July 2018, outlines the new process to be undertaken before carrying out certain regulatory functions in accordance with the relevant statutory process.
+6. NEXT STEPS CICRA has recently introduced a revised process for consultations.
+The Information Notice, CICRA 18/29 "Regulatory Consultation Process" published in July 2018 outlines the process to be undertaken before carrying out certain regulatory functions in accordance with the relevant statutory process.
 This process is set out below in diagrammatical form:

-Under the new process there is a pre-statutory process.
 The pre-statutory process consists of a Call for Information, a Draft Decision and a Final Decision.
-This process has been completed.

-In order to change the maximum unit tariffs which GEL may charge, the appropriate pre-statutory process was followed,1 and subsequently a decision to change the maximum unit tariffs requires the statutory process to be followed.2
+Given the limited extent of responses the decision has been made to move from the Draft Decision stage to the Statutory Notice stage of the decision process.
+In order to change the maximum unit tariffs which GEL may charge, the statutory process will now be followed.
 This is the Statutory Notice of Proposed Decision of the GCRA.
-If representations from interested parties are received before 5:00am on 13 May 2019 regarding the Proposed Decision, the GCRA will consider them and subsequently make a further determination.
-If no responses are received, the Proposed Decision will take effect as a Statutory Final Decision on 14 May 2019.
+If representations from interested parties are received before 5:00pm on 17 March 2020 regarding the Proposed Decision, the GCRA will consider them and subsequently make a further determination.
+If no responses are received, a Statutory Notice of a Final Decision will be issued shortly thereafter.
 At such time as any statutory final decision takes effect it becomes binding on all parties.
+END &lt;sup>1 Sections 5(4) and 5(5) of The Electricity (Guernsey) Law 2001